MicrosoftDocs/sdk-api/sdk-api-src/content/winsvc/ne-winsvc-service_directory_type.md

 ### -field ServiceDirectoryPersistentState:0

 Mutable, persistent service state.
 This state is both readable and writable by the service, and is inaccessible outside of the service.
-This state persists across reboots and and OS updates.
+This state persists across reboots and OS updates.

 ### -field ServiceDirectoryTypeMax:1